Circle packing theorem: Conformal mapping

 specified domains.
 Each circle on the left corresponds to a circle on the right.

 A conformal map between two open sets in the plane or in a higher-dimensional space is a continuous function from one set to the other that preserves the angles between any two curves.
 The Riemann mapping theorem, formulated by Bernhard Riemann in 1851, states that, for any two open topological disks in the plane, there is a conformal map from one disk to the other.
 Conformal mappings have applications in mesh generation, map projection, and other areas.
 However, it is not always easy to construct a conformal mapping between two given domains in an explicit way.

-At the Bieberbach conference in 1985, William Thurston conjectured that circle packings could be used to approximate conformal mappings.
-More precisely, Thurston used circle packings to find a conformal mapping from an arbitrary open disk A to the interior of a circle; the mapping from one topological disk A to another disk B could then be found by composing the map from A to a circle with the inverse of the map from B to a circle.

-Thurston's idea was to pack circles of some small radius r in a hexagonal tessellation of the plane, within region A, leaving a narrow region near the boundary of A, of width r, where no more circles of this radius can fit.
-He then constructs a maximal planar graph G from the intersection graph of the circles, together with one additional vertex adjacent to all the circles on the boundary of the packing.
-By the circle packing theorem, this planar graph can be represented by a circle packing C in which all the edges (including the ones incident to the boundary vertex) are represented by tangencies of circles.
-The circles from the packing of A correspond one-for-one with the circles from C, except for the boundary circle of C which corresponds to the boundary of A. This correspondence of circles can be used to construct a continuous function from A to C in which each circle and each gap between three circles is mapped from one packing to the other by a Möbius transformation.
-Thurston conjectured that, in the limit as the radius r approaches zero, the functions from A to C constructed in this way would approach the conformal function given by the Riemann mapping theorem.
+A construction of William Thurston uses circle packings to approximate conformal mappings.
+More precisely, this construction maps an arbitrary open disk $A$ to the interior $C$ of a circle; the mapping from one topological disk $A$ to another disk $B$ could then be found by composing the map from $A$ to $C$ with the inverse of the map from $B$ to $C$.
+Thurston's idea was to pack circles of some small radius $r$ in a hexagonal tessellation of the plane, within region $A$, leaving a narrow region near the boundary of $A$, of width $r$, where no more circles of this radius can fit.
+He then constructs a maximal planar graph $G$ from the intersection graph of the circles, together with one additional vertex adjacent to all the circles on the boundary of the packing.
+By the circle packing theorem, this planar graph can be represented by a circle packing within circle $C$ in which all the edges (including the ones incident to the boundary vertex) are represented by tangencies of circles.
+The circles from the packing of $A$ correspond one-for-one with the circles within $C$, with the circle that forms the boundary of $C$ corresponding to the boundary of $A$.